[Dragonfly]

 Installation is done by extracting the zip file.
 While Dragonfly can be installed anywhere, it is recommended to put it in the same directory as your game tutorial(s) will go.
 That way, the installation will work with the Makefile that comes with the Dragonfly tutorial.

-4. Download and Setup Saucer Shoot, Game 0
+4. Download and Setup Game 0

 Download and extract the zip file.
 The zip file includes a Makefile that can be used for development.